nachooglpz/rust_os/README.md

 - If you want to return to the Stable Channel on the directory: `rustup override unset`.

 ### Run target triple configuration
-- The kernel runs on a custom target configuration, so in order to tell `cargo` that it should recomplie the `core` and `compiler_builtins` libraries, it needs access to the rust source code.
+- The kernel runs on a custom target configuration, so in order to tell `Cargo` that it should recompile the `core` and `compiler_builtins` libraries, it needs access to the rust source code.

 - To install the rust source code: `rustup component add rust-src`.

 ### Creating a bootimage
 - To create a boot image for this project, the guide uses a tool called `bootimage`.

-- To install it, go to the home directory (or any directory outside of the `cargo` project) and run: `cargo install bootimage`.
+- To install it, navigate to the `home` directory (or any directory outside of the `Cargo project`) and run: `cargo install bootimage`.

 - To run `bootimage`, you need to have `llvm-tools-preview`.

-- As we are using a toolchain override (the Nightly Channel), we need to install the `llvm-tools-preview` on the `cargo` project.
+- As we are using a toolchain override (the Nightly Channel), we need to install the `llvm-tools-preview` on the `Cargo project`.

-- To do so, go back to the `cargo` directory and run: `rustup component add llvm-tools-preview`.
+- To do so, navigate back to the `Cargo` directory and run: `rustup component add llvm-tools-preview`.

-- Once installed the tools, you can create the bootable disk image by running: `cargo bootimage`.
+- Once the tools are installed, you can create the bootable disk image by running: `cargo bootimage`.

 - This will create a file called `bootimage-nacho_os.bin` in the `target/x86_64-nacho_os/debug` directory.